-Most vegetables contain moisture and sugars when harvested.
+Most vegetables have moisture and sugars when harvested.
 Asparagus have a lot…and most is lost within 24-48 hours of harvesting.
-The sugars begin to turn into starch molecules and shift the flavors into bland, starchy products instead of incredibly tender, moist and sweet spring delicacies.
+The sugars begin to turn into starch molecules and shift the flavors into something bland and starchy instead of an incredibly tender, moist and sweet spring delicacy.

 Asparagus is a member of the lily family.
-It is native to Eurasia and was a delicacy to the ancient Greeks and Romans.
+It is native to Eurasia and was enjoyed by the ancient Greeks and Romans.

-White asparagus has a more delicate aroma than green varieties, although the stem end tends to be a bit on the bitter side.
+White asparagus has a more delicate aroma than green varieties, although the stem end tends to be bitter.
 Purple asparagus are colored with healthy anthocyanins, but they fade and turn green when cooked in water.
 Purple asparagus are also quite tender and are delicious shaved raw into a salad.
 The flavor intensity varies a lot with green asparagus.
-The thin, early season varieties are quite subtle when compared to the thicker, later-season green shoots.
+The thin, early season varieties are quite subtle when compared to the thicker, later-season green asparagus spears.

-Asparagus are best when purchased during the spring months.
-The green and wild varieties will be available first, with the white varieties coming about one month later.
+Season: Asparagus are best when bought during the spring months.
+The green and wild varieties are available first.
+White asparagus usually appear a few weeks after the green varieties.

-European farmers generally live by a saying when it comes to asparagus season: ‘When the cherries are red, asparagus is dead.’
+European farmers live by a saying when it comes to asparagus season: ‘When the cherries are red, the asparagus are dead.’

-Shopping for fresh asparagus is relatively simple, because all varieties should have the same characteristics.
+Selecting and Storing: Fresh asparagus have the same characteristics.
 Look for tight tips first.
-A loosening of the tips indicate the spears are older – or they were harvested too late.
+A loosening of the tips implies age or late harvesting.
 This makes sense when you think about the plant – as it matures, it wants to open up and begin to blossom into a fern-like plant.
-The next characteristic to check is the skins of the asparagus.
+The next characteristic to check is the skin of the asparagus.
 They should be smooth, with no signs of cracking, splitting or becoming excessively woody.
-Some say, if you rub two spears together they should screech if they are moist and fresh.
+Some say, if you rub two spears together, they should screech if they are moist and fresh.
 This is generally true, but it may be frowned upon in a supermarket.
-Finally, the cut end of the asparagus should not appear dry or cracked – the cut should seem relatively new.
+Finally, the cut end of the asparagus should not appear dry or cracked – the cut should seem new.

-Once you purchase asparagus, you should really try to consume them as quickly as possible.
+Once bought, fresh asparagus should be eaten as quickly as possible.
 The longer you hold them in your refrigerator, the more bitter they will become when you cook them.
-My preferred method of holding asparagus for a day or two is to rinse them briefly when I get them home and wrap them in a moist towel.
+My preferred method of holding asparagus for a day or two is to rinse them briefly when I get them home, and then wrap them in a moist towel.
 I keep them on a plate or platter in the refrigerator for no more than 3 days.
-Some people also like to stand asparagus spears in a glass or measuring cup with about 2-cm (one inch) of water.
-I tried this once and didn’t notice any significant benefit (plus I caught my sleeve in a spear when reaching for something else and spilled a bunch of water in the refrigerator and onto the floor – I stopped doing this after that event).
+Some people like to stand asparagus spears in a glass or measuring cup with about 2-cm (one inch) of water.
+I tried this once and didn’t notice any significant benefit (plus I caught my sleeve in a spear when reaching for something else and spilled a bunch of water in the refrigerator and onto the floor – I stopped doing this after that mishap).

-Asparagus are excellent sources of vitamin A, B, C and K. They also contain healthy amounts of iron, fiber and potassium…and moderate amounts of calcium and magnesium.
+Nutritional Info: Asparagus are excellent sources of vitamin A, B, C and K. They also have healthy amounts of iron, fiber and potassium…and moderate amounts of calcium and magnesium.

 Jack’s Fresh Tip

-Moisture and sugar losses in asparagus can be partially remedied by soaking the asparagus in diluted sugar water before cooking – about 1 or 2 teaspoons per cup of water should be adequate.
+Moisture and sugar loss in asparagus can be partially remedied by soaking the asparagus in diluted sugar water before cooking – about 1 or 2 teaspoons per cup of water should be adequate.